All Episodes

 In fact, whoever's authority you appeal to, ultimately you're saying there is a supreme authority.

-And you can't, well, you can, but you mustn't, shouldn't, oughtn't, quarrel with the authority of the God that died for you.
+And you can't, well you can, but you mustn't, shouldn't, oughtn't, quarrel with the authority of the God that died for you, that died for you.

 That's what's breaking out of the Charlie Kirk scenario that's fascinating.

-He must know in himself that Jimmy Kimmel was just selling products on late night and was gonna get cancelled soon anyway, because all late-night TV is gonna get cancelled soon anyway, because not enough people are watching it because they're watching independent media, because it's easier to get stuff that you're actually interested in and is authentic and you like and you can probably trust more on independent media now on platforms like Rumble,
+He must know in himself that Jimmy Kimmel was just selling products on late night and was going to get cancelled soon anyway, because all late night TV is going to get cancelled soon anyway, because not enough people are watching it because they're watching independent media because it's easier to get stuff that you're actually interested in and is authentic and you like and you can probably trust more on independent media now.

-on platforms like X, and you know, not for long, but even on platforms like YouTube, you YouTube will ultimately do deals comparable to the kind of deals that were done on your old school networks.
+On platforms like Rumble, on platforms like X and you know, not for long, but even on platforms like YouTube, YouTube will ultimately do deals comparable to the kind of deals that were done on your old school networks.

 So we're in an important and interesting moment when it comes to media.